 Go back to XILab “No devices found” dialog window and press “Retry” button.
 If this window was closed, please go to “Start” menu, select Programs -> XILab X.X.X -> XILab and launch it.
 The dialog window will open again.

 XILab is a user-friendly graphic interface designed for control, diagnostics and adjustment of motors.
 It can also be used for easy installation and save/restore of parameters for any type of motors.
 This chapter describes the startup procedures with XILab software.
 For complete information please refer to XILab application User’s guide chapter.

-Open “Settings…”, then press “Restore from file…” and select the configuration file for your stage from the opened C:\Program Files\XILab\profiles\ folder.
+Open “Settings…”, then press “Load setting from file…” and select the configuration file for your stage from the opened C:\Program Files\XILab\profiles\ folder.
 The values applicable for your stage will automatically fill all the fields of “Settings…” menu.
 If the necessary file isn’t found, please refer to the Standa website.
 If there is still no solution, please leave your request at our customer service website.

 For the controller to work with stepper motors it is required to properly set up: